ZanderMonc/NanoWeb/README.md

     Analysis tools are not implemented.

     Exporting a process log is not implemented.
+One implementation pathway for future development is to use streamlit session state to store a log of all actions taken by the user, to be exported as a .txt file.